2025 Indianapolis 500: Wienie 500

+The "Chicago Dog" Wienermobile finished second in the Wienie 500 (pictured during the 500 Festival Parade the day after the race).

 As part of Carb Day festivities, a race between all six existing Oscar Mayer Wienermobiles was announced, with each Wienermobile representing a different regional dog.
 The race, titled the "Wienie 500", was claimed to be the first gathering of all Wienermobiles in over a decade.
 The 5-mile race consisted of two laps around the track from a standing start.

 The #02 New York Dog grabbed the lead at the start, and led the field into turn one.
 Down the backstretch, the #01 Chicago Dog made a pass for the lead, with the #04 Sonoran Dog slipping into second.
 Chicago Dog led the first lap, with Sonoran Dog close behind in second, and the #08 Slaw Dog third.
 Just after the start/finish line, Sonoran Dog took over the lead, and led through turn one.
 Coming out of turn two, Sonoran Dog's engine started smoking, possibly overheating, which handed the lead back to Chicago Dog.
 As the field came down the frontstrech for the checkered flag, Slaw Dog made a slingshot pass to take the victory by less than one length.